Endre Mester

-Hungarian physician Endre Mester (1903–1984) was a pioneer of laser medicine, especially the use of low level laser therapy (LLLT).
+Endre Mester (1903–1984) was a Hungarian physician and pioneer of laser medicine, especially the use of low level laser therapy (LLLT).
 In 1967, only a few years after the first working laser was invented, he started his experiments with the effects of lasers on skin cancer.
 He is credited as the discoverer of positive biological effects of low power lasers, which have been advocated as alternative medicine for use in wound healing, smoking cessation, tuberculosis, temporomandibular joint disorders, and musculoskeletal conditions such as carpal tunnel syndrome, fibromyalgia, osteoarthritis, and rheumatoid arthritis.
 LLLT devices are popular and may bring about temporary relief of some types of pain.
 As of 2009, a summary from Quackwatch reported medical authorities found no reason to believe LLLT influence the course of any ailment or are more effective for pain control than other forms of heat delivery.
 Subsequent research has found LLLT may offer benefit in treating several health ailments, including rheumatoid arthritis, osteoarthritis, tendinopathy, and frozen shoulders.